betafish-inc/adblock-releases/README.md

 Since Snippets can have a 'debug' flag set.
 Calling debug before a snippet turns on the debug flag.
 If the other snippets support it, they'll enable their debug mode.

-To see the output from the debug for a Snippet, or the console.log statements in the Mocha test script, run the `npm run test-snippets-with-debug` command.
+To see the output from the debug for a Snippet, or the console.log statements in the Mocha test script, run the `npm run test-snippets-debug` command.
 Currently, this command will only work in the Chromium remote browser.

 ### Running the browser tests in a real browser